rivernews/ckeditor5-react/README.md

 - Expose the `keydown` event, so you can setup more keyboard shortcut based on your needs
 - Not so much currently, but we're constantly reviewing our use case and will add more...!

+## How to update code and release to npm

+1. Commit code in git, give commit message.
+1. Run `npm run patch-publish`.

 ## Relevant repository

 - Our custom [Ckeditor balloon build](https://github.com/rivernews/ckeditor5-build-balloon).
 This Ckeditor React repository serves like an adapter between vanilla Ckeditor and the React framework, that means you can switch the vanilla Ckeditor5 part with any other variant you want - say it's the offical or somebody else custom build like me.